WordPress/openverse-api/CONTRIBUTING.md

 ### Proposing changes or new features

-Feel free to open an issue to discuss any new features or if you want to propose any changes.
+Feel free to [open an issue](https://github.com/WordPress/openverse-api/issues/new/choose) to discuss any new features or to propose any changes.

 ### Pull requests